unaya-git/TagFilter/README.md

 - **Delete All Tags**: Remove a specified tag from all images
 - **Unwanted Tag Register**: Save frequently-deleted tags as chips for one-click deletion

+### Copy Tags to Clipboard

+Each image row has a **Copy Tags** button.
+Clicking it copies all tags for that image to the clipboard as a comma-separated string, respecting the current underscore setting.

+### Save .txt Toggle

+The **Save .txt** toggle in the toolbar controls whether tag data is written to `.txt` files on save.
+When OFF, tags are held in memory only and no files are written.

 ### Auto Save Settings

-Model, device, threshold, language, underscore setting, and unwanted tag list are auto-saved to `settings.xml` on exit.
+Model, device, threshold, language, underscore setting, save .txt setting, and unwanted tag list are auto-saved to `settings.xml` on exit.

 ---